augustinh22/msc_markdown/source/03_AppliedExample.md

   (3) ratio greenness index, i.e. (\acs{NIR} / red) + (\acs{NIR} / \acs{MIR}1) – (red / \acs{MIR}1) [@baraldiAutomaticSpectralRuleBasedPreliminary2010; @baraldiSatelliteImageAutomatic2018];
   (4) panchromatic brightness image, a linear combination of all multi-spectral input bands.

-Processing of each Sentinel-2 scene takes roughly 4-5 minutes.
+\graffito{~4-5 minutes per scene}

+Processing of each Sentinel-2 scene takes roughly 4-5 minutes on the current set-up. \ac{SIAM}™ in its current implementation runs on only one core, which makes it great to have multiple instances running in parallel.
+The initial processing of 450 scenes in December 2017 was completed within one evening by having 10 different instances run simultaneously.
+Finding other ways to improve the performance of this software is outside the scope of this thesis.

 ### ODC: indexing images and information layers